PhilLockett/RandomSelector/README.md

 A RandomSelector can be constructed in 2 ways.
 The first way is by specifying the number of values to choose from.
 So, as the test code shows, if 9 values is required, then integer values from 1 to 9 are available and can be randomly selected using the get() method.
-The second method is to provide the contructor with an array of integers, from which values will be selected.
+The second method is to provide the constructor with an array of integers, from which values will be selected.

 ## Test Code Output